nidhiu/javaProvisioning/README.md

 >- We are not deleting the tarball to make ansible not copy the same jdk tarball again.
 <br/>

-* [java] = host name for deploying JDK's to IPs given in hosts inventory file.
+* hosts: all = host name for deploying JDK's to IPs given in hosts inventory file.
            Note: We are executing this playbook on [all] and not [java]
 * java = role name for playing included java playbook **_/roles/java/tasks/main.yml_**
 * tarURL = name of the tarball downloaded from the web.